This program has specific admission and application requirements outlined below.

 - Credit/debit card to submit the $59 non-refundable application fee

-Please note: An application will not be reviewed until all required documentation is received.
-Program staff will notify you directly if additional information or documentation is required.
-Email confirmation is sent upon successful submission of the application and receipt of payment.
+Please note: Your application will not be reviewed until all required documentation is received.
+You will be notified directly by program staff if additional information or documentation is required.
+Admission status is updated within 4-6 weeks of our receipt of your application package.

 - Visit continuing.mcmaster.ca/programs to find your program of choice

 - Click on each tab on the program page to learn about credential options and requirements, schedule and fees, and a list of all courses in the program